dannyaudian/Payroll-Indonesia/README.md

 2. **🔄 After Sync (Installation Tasks):** During `bench migrate` the app's `after_sync` hook runs installation routines such as creating default accounts, suppliers, and salary structures.
+Use this for development or when reinstalling the app.
+The routine sets a process flag to avoid running twice if called repeatedly.
 You can rerun this step manually with:

 ```bash
 bench --site your_site.local execute payroll_indonesia.fixtures.setup.after_sync